 Bioenergetics and supporting the formation of energy

-The B vitamins are very important in this process.
+To keep them moving and producing energy mitochondria need antioxidants to protect them and a number of minerals are essential for this such as zinc and selenium, also the B vitamins are very important in this process.
 This is why many people feel taking B vitamins improves energy levels.

 If the mitochondria are not functioning properly, are damaged, or are poisoned, this will have significant effects on how you feel.
 The first sign of this is often a morning brain fog.
 The brain is the biggest user of energy in the body, so low energy levels will show here first.
 Exercise tolerance and recovery will also be affected.
 You may find exertion that wouldn’t normally cause a problem is now leaving you breathless.